Top

 Volunteer Contribution

-Volunteers, students, or researchers looking to stay more 3 months or more are considered long-term volunteers and will only have to pay the 1-month collaboration
+For volunteers, students, or researchers planning to stay three months or longer, you are considered a long-term volunteer and will only need to pay the collaboration fee for one month.

 Costs:

-• 24/7 emergency contact and support from EEV staff, administration costs, communication costs with volunteers, and travel costs for program inspection
+• 24/7 emergency contact and support from EEV staff

 Contact